Frozen Gaussian approximation for the fractional Schr\"odinger equation: Numerical tests

 \section{Numerical tests}

-In this section, we provide numerical examples in both one and two dimensions to demonstrate the accuracy of the Frozen Gaussian Approximation (FGA) for the fractional Schr\"odinger equation and verify its convergence rate with respect to $\veps$.
+In this section, we provide numerical examples in both one and two dimensions to demonstrate the accuracy of FGA for the \FSE~and verify its convergence rate with respect to $\veps$.

-In our numerical experiments, we utilize FGA to compute solutions for various values of $\veps$ and compare them with the reference solutions obtained using the time-splitting spectral method.
-To ensure the boundary conditions do not introduce a significant error relative to the problem in the entire space for the time-splitting spectral method, we carefully choose a suitable spatial interval and final evolution time for the computations.
+In our numerical experiments, we use FGA to compute solutions for various values of $\veps$ and compare them with the reference solutions obtained using the time-splitting spectral method.
 The initial condition is selected in the classical WKB form, \ie,